pola-rs/polars/README.md

 ## Blazingly fast in memory DataFrames in Rust

 Polars is a DataFrames library implemented in Rust, using Apache Arrow as backend.
-It's focus is being a fast in memory DataFrame library that only support core functionality.
+It's focus is being a fast in memory DataFrame library that only supports core functionality.

 ### Performance